saif-beast/querydsl-practise/README.md

 It might take time for the first time.

-Your project start and phpmyadmin can be accessed `localhost:8181` having credential
+Your project start and phpmyadmin can be accessed at `localhost:8181` having credential

 **username : root**